Who are the men that pick for scraps amongst the ruins at the end of history?

 Like, I think this guy's intent was the intent of a Welsh choir boy, frankly.

-He's clearly just an innocent lad who's looking For wherever it is, we build rockets in this country, and he's just walked into the wrong domicile.
+He's clearly just an innocent lad who's looking for wherever it is we build rockets in this country and he's just walked into the wrong domicile.

 He's probably an architect in training.

-Precisely, he was just sizing the place up because he's like, I'm going to build something like this.
+He was just sizing the place up because he's like, I'm going to build something like this.

 But that's the point, right?